 Welcome to Powers Museum

-Museum Closing for 2014 after November 22 to allow board & volunteers to work on a major collection & storage project that needs additional time for completion than normal winter closing will allow.
+Museum Closed for 2014 to allow board and volunteers to work on a major collection and storage project that needs additional time for completion than the normal winter closing period will allow.
+We appreciate your understanding in this matter.

 In 2014, we highlighted the Powers Family and items from the Winchester Estate/Founding Collection as well as selected donations to the museum's collections during 26 years of operation.
-This exhibit focus will continue in 2015 when the museum opens in April.
+This exhibit focus will continue in 2015 when the museum re-opens in April.
+Also to be featured in 2015, the centennial of the Jefferson Highway and the 80th anniversary of the New Deal's WPA program and the relationship of both to Carthage.

 The Powers Museum is a gift from Marian Powers Winchester to the City of Carthage.
 At her death in 1981, Mrs. Winchester left a bequest "for the establishment and operation of a museum for the citizens of Carthage and the surrounding area."
 She requested the museum's name honor her parents Dr. Everett Powers (1869–1954) and Marian Wright Powers (1880–1969).